The Adventures of Robinson Crusoe

 1964 - France

-On September 16th 1697 Robinson Crusoe is washed up on a sandy beach unaware that he is the sole survivor of the Esmeralda, a ship bound for Guyana from Brazil, but ultimately doomed when it is caught in a violent storm.
+On 16 September 1697 Robinson Crusoe is washed up on a sandy beach unaware that he is the sole survivor of the Esmeralda, a ship bound for Guyana from Brazil, but ultimately doomed when it is caught in a violent storm.

 Robinson soon discovers that not only is he the sole survivor but also the sole occupant of a tropical island which he estimates is somewhere off the coast of South America.
 With little hope of rescue Robinson begins his search for food, water and shelter whilst having to come to terms with his solitude.
-This 13 part dramatisation follows the adventures of Robinson Crusoe as he sets off on a discovery of his new island home and explores the trials and tribulations that face him, such as making fire for the first time, protecting himself from the elements and having to deal with setbacks and threats to his personal safety with the arrival on the island of cannibals and mutineers.
+This 13 part dramatisation follows the adventures of Robinson Crusoe as he sets off on a discovery of his new island home and overcomes the trials and tribulations that face him, such as making fire for the first time, protecting himself from the elements and having to deal with setbacks and threats to his personal safety with the arrival on the island of cannibals and mutineers.

 The series is also punctuated with flashbacks of Robinson's early life as events unfold from his formative years in York where his father is keen for him to train as a lawyer, leading to an unhappy apprenticeship before he finally runs away to sea and is captured by slave traders.
 His island solitude is ended when company arrives in the form of a dog which he rescues from the washed up wreckage of his ship and a man he saves from the cannibals who he then names 'Friday.'